MonsteRico/ObsidianNotes/content/Apartments.md

 # Options
 - In terms of amenities all of these options have the same amenities with similar quality.
 Campus Edge has added in building heated bike storage but thats really the only difference
+- Hub does not include cable and charges for water/sewage for split between building, electric for just unit
+- Camp
 ## 3x3  Apt Hub - Nick/Kylee do whatever
 - If Nick/Kylee wanted to live in Hub as well they'd be in same building with same amenities AND its pet friendly so they could
 - ![[Pasted image 20220625160606.png]]